obonelli/currency-dashboard/README.md

 ```
 ## Testing

-To run the application, use the following command:
+To test the components of the application, use the following command:

 ```bash
 npm run test